SoosheBot/node-db4-project/how-to.md

             },
             };

 7. Create a `data` folder in the root and then make `migrations` and `seeds` folders inside it.
-ALSO add a `dbConfig.js` file.
+ALSO add a `dbConfig.js` file--you will need this in step10.

-To get your migrations file to show migrations, you will have to run `npx knex migrate:make < name of your file here...it cannot have a space between words-- e.g. "knex migrate:make awesome-fileName" >` in the terminal.

 8. Create migrations files!
 Here is where you make your tables!
+Plan your table -- what does it actually need as columns, etc. Maybe write it out on paper or use that dbDesigner website to make a bunch of tables and figure out where stuff belongs.

-Your migrations table/s will need an exports.up and an exports.down that look something like this:
+Once you have a design planned, and you're ready to make migrations tables, you will have to run `npx knex migrate:make < name of your file here...it cannot have a space between words-- e.g. "knex migrate:make awesome-fileName" >` in the terminal.
+Migrations table/s need an exports.up and an exports.down that look something like this:

        exports.up = function(knex, Promise) {
             return knex.schema.createTable("recipe_book", tbl => {